MxoDevops/Hello-world/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to microverse for the template

 ## 📝 License